 Our White Light Interferometer GOBI uses spectrally resolved interferometry to accurately measure the Group Delay Dispersion (GDD) of multi-layered ultrafast optics.
 The device has been developed at the Max-Planck-Institute of Quantum Optics (Garching, Germany) to characterize and refine some of the most advanced coatings to date [1-3].
 Combining spectral with temporal information and the possibility to accumulate multiple passes over the same optic ensures reliable results with unique spectral coverage of up to 250-1100 nm (UV/VIS/NIR version) and 900-2400 nm (IR version).
 Spectrally resolved detection makes reference lasers together with any related test sample restrictions on specific reflection or transmission bands obsolete.
 This opens the full spectral range to characterize even ultra-broadband or advanced narrowband coatings.
 The flexible optical setup can measure mirrors and transparent samples under angles of incidence variable between 0 and 70 degrees.

 - Direct spectrally dispersed measurement with a spectrometer

 - No need for reference lasers, no requirements on specific reflectivity

-Examples of Group delay dispersion (GDD) measurements with the White Light Interferometer, and comparison to the theoretical design curves. (a) Ultrabroadband PC70 mirrors with our propriatary double-angle design, measured with 5 and 19 degrees angle of incidence, and average of the two curves. (b) High dispersive HD73 compression mirror with -3000 fs2 per bounce at 1030 nm.
-Differences between measurement and theoretical GDD curve are due to tolerances in the manufacturing process.
+Examples of Group delay dispersion (GDD) measurements with our White Light Interferometer GOBI, and comparison to the theoretical design curves. (a) Ultrabroadband PC70 mirrors with our proprietary double-angle design, measured at 5 and 19 degree angle of normal incidence, together with the average. (b) Pulse Compression Mirror for the infrared. (c) High-dispersive mirror measurement in the infrared. (d) High dispersive HD73 compression mirror with -3000 fs2 per bounce at 1030 nm.